JoaoEstrella/devOpsTest/README.md

-# Continuous integration and deployment on Raspberry Pi
+# Continuous integration and deployment on Raspberry Pi!
 A tutorial on continuous integration and deployment on Raspberry Pi machine.
 This tutorial targets to connect the dots to have successful CI/CD pipeline for an application.
 In this tutorial, we're building a minimal flask application which can be deployed to our Raspberry Pi machine with just a push to GitHub repo.